hellstorm-software/Kult-Rising/readme.md

     - removed some of the stone nodes
     - adjusted LOD distance for the trees
 - made the ashlands slightly brighter
+- added a 5th stack to the ashlands directly behind the tower

 ----------------------------------------------------------